joann-balraj/my_data_science_notes/til.md

 09-29-21: Today I learned the exercise I was working on was one case and only needed one case keyword with the conditions as a list.

-09-30-21: Today I learned how to pull/collaboratein github.
+09-30-21: Today I learned how to pull/collaborate in github.
 I also learned that carbs consist of carbon, hydrogen, and oxygen.

+10-03-21: Today I learned that i can use some of my code from the python 101 exercises for the python list comprehension.